magicdude4eva/port25-bouncehandler/README.md

 * __LOG_CONSOLE_MODE__: Set to `1` to log to the console.
 If you leave it at `0` it will log to `/var/log/pmta/pmta-bounce-handler.log` (or if the file can not be written, it will create `pmta-bounce-handler.log` in the directory where the script is run)
 * __LOG_FILE__: The logfile you want to recourd the bounce-processing.
 * __$bounceCategories__: An array of bounce-category strings.
 This is only used when processing PowerMTA accounting files.
 The default is ```$bounceCategories = array("bad-mailbox","bad-domain","routing-errors","inactive-mailbox");```.
 If the array is empty, all records are processed as bounces. ***CAREFUL****: PowerMTA also records transient/soft-bounces and you would inadvertently unsubscribe users due to temporary delivery errors (i.e. mailbox full).
+* __$softbounceCategories__: An array of soft-bounce-category strings.
+This is used to classify bounces in MailWizz and other campaign tools and is used to determine if a bounce is a soft- or hard-bounce..
+The default is ```$softbounceCategories = array("bad-configuration", "bad-connection", "content-related", "invalid-sender", "other", "policy-related", "quota-issues", "spam-related", "virus-related");```.
+If the array is empty, all bounces are classified as hard-bounces.

 **INTERSPIRE CONFIGURATION**:
 If you do not use Interspire, leave constants as undefined: